tmux

 tmux new-session -d -s build -c /path/to/project 'make build'

-# Keep session alive after command completes
+Keep a session alive after the command completes:

 tmux new-session -d -s task 'command; exec bash'